 The Company imports all of slabs from abroad.
-Slab manufacturing countries are located in every part of the world such as China, CIS, South Korea, Japan, South America countries and Australia.
-In 2018, the Company purchased Slabs from 10 manufacturers in 8 countries including Japan, Indonesia, Brazil, Taiwan, South Korea, Vietnam, Russia and Ukraine.
-SSI purchases slab by monthly basis through both third party distributors and directly purchase without obligation to any specific company.
-The Company will notify the suppliers in advance of the demand for raw materials annually or quarterly.
-The agreement is based on the market price in each period.
-The advance notice requirement enables the Company to reduce the risk of raw material shortage.
+Recently there are many slab suppliers located around the globe such as Asia (China, Korea, and Japan), Europe (CIS country), South America and Australia.
+In 2019, the Company purchase slabs from 13 slab manufacturers in 9 countries including Japan, Indonesia, Taiwan, South Korea, Vietnam, Russia, Ukraine, Brazil and Australia.
+The Company purchases slab on monthly basis through the third party distributors and directly purchases without obligation from any specific slab suppliers.
+However, the Company will make agreement with the suppliers in advance to notify the demand for raw materials annually or quarterly.
+The advance notice agreement enables the Company to reduce the risk of raw material shortage and to ensure an adequate supply for company's production and customer requirement.